Chapter 5: The Boy Dies

 least four or five grunts who were badly wounded for every soldier

-the bunker was discovered and successfully bombed only by accident after
+killed.
+The bunker complex was not successfully bombed by accident until

 Just before darkness fell on January 20, 1967